Mary Greenhow Lee: Legacy

 In 2011, one of Lee's journals was published, titled The Civil War Journal of Mary Greenhow Lee.
 It was transcribed and edited by Eloise C. Strader, a former president of the Winchester-Frederick County Historical Society.
 In July 2013, the VDHR approved the placement of a historical marker at the site of Lee's house, now demolished.
 The following November the marker was installed at 132 N. Cameron Street, next to The George Washington Hotel.
 A dedication ceremony was hosted by the Winchester-Frederick County Historical Society, which paid for the marker, with speeches made by the organization's president and the chairman of the VDHR.
 The historical marker states:

-Mary Greenhow Lee, who lived in this house, is best known for the extensive diary she kept to record daily life in Winchester during the Civil War.
-An ardent supporter of the Confederacy, she provided assistance to wounded Confederates throughout the war and funneled supplies to the army.
-On 23 Feb.
-1865, Union Maj.
-Gen. Philip H. Sheridan banished Lee from his lines because of her "constant annoyance."
-Lee left her home in Winchester and departed the Shenandoah Valley.
-After the Civil War she settled in Baltimore and operated a boardinghouse.

 Lee's original Civil War journal is housed in the archives of Winchester's Handley Library.
-Another journal she wrote while staying with her brother in Washington, D.C. is housed at the Maryland Historical Society's offices in Baltimore.
+Another journal she wrote while staying with her brother in Washington, D.C., is housed at the Maryland Historical Society's offices in Baltimore.